AbdullahJasim/lyrebird-new/README.md

 beginning, and it helped make my code very modular.
 Some parts were more difficult, such as the Winsock library which was significantly more difficult to use than the Unix C one.
 However, building modular code helped me make changes and refactor the code easily.

 I plan to use most of these classes in a later project.
-My aim is to create a raytracer to render objects in OpenGL.
-Then to use that raytracer to make a simple game, and finally use this project to handle server and client communication to transfer game data.
+My aim is to create a raytracer to understand graphics and their pipeline.
+Then to create a simple game engine in DirectX to learn the low level concepts of game engines.
+Hopefully I can eventually bring all the ideas together.

 My next two projects can be found here: https://github.com/AbdullahJasim/Raytracer